shaiperson/shaiperson.github.io/_posts/2022-03-02-plug-play-worker-pattern-2.md

 As explained in Part I, we'll implement everything in Python.
 I include some code snippets throughout the article tailored to aid discussion, but you can find the complete working code for the example [this GitHub repo](https://github.com/shaiperson/worker-pattern-article).
 Code for the initial design presented here is in branch `initial`.

-The code for all componentes is placed in a single repository.
+The code for all components is placed in a single repository.
 Looking at the repo, you'll find a directory for each component with its source files, Dockerfile and a `build.sh ` script.
 The `worker` and `producer` directories are there to assist in running and testing everything locally.

 ## Implementation